rackerlabs/rackspace-how-to/content/cloud-servers/adding-disk-space-after-resizing-a-windows-server-2012-cloud-server.md

 ### Extend your drive

+Use the following steps to extend your drive:

 1. From the desktop of your Windows Server 2012 Cloud Server, open the **Server Manager** and select **Tools > Computer Management**.